t-okamoto1122/reduxBaseProject/README.md

-t is quoted from https://github.com/davezuko/react-redux-starter-kit
+It is quoted from https://github.com/davezuko/react-redux-starter-kit

 React Redux Starter Kit